Urban Agriculture with Mike

 Begin with these 7 clear guides.
 Urban Agriculture with Mike shows the best ways to begin growing.

-First, choose what you want to grow.
+Start by choosing what you want to grow.
 Next, match it to your space—patios, porches, balconies, small yards, rooftops, or indoors.
 Then, use these seven guides to find proven gear and a straightforward plan, so you grow with less guessing and more momentum.

 Simple rule: Choose one setup you can maintain for 30 days.
 Then, upgrade only when it makes growing easier, more consistent, or more enjoyable.